 So to say I was a little nervous about training with Dalton Wong (who also trains Kit “Jon Snow” Harington) was an understatement.
-I had visions of keeling over in the cobbled street outside Twenty Two Training like one of the victims in The Hunger Games, the same cobbled street where I envisage Jennifer Lawrence beasts the lunges Wong makes her do there.
+I had visions of keeling over in the cobbled street outside Twenty Two Training like one of the victims in The Hunger Games.
 The funny thing is, Twenty Two Training is discreetly tucked off a busy street near Gloucester Road tube, but it’s not at all intimidating, rather it feels homely.

 Wong is incredibly friendly and chatty—we talk about everything from work to holidays but the chatting doesn’t take away from the exercise.
 I’m not allowed to hang around.
 We start with a warm-up routine of stretches on the floor to get me primed for the workout (at this point, I still had no idea what the workout would be like).
 “I don’t like to ruin my clients,” Wong tells me.
 “I want you to leave here and still have the energy to be able to get on with your day.”
 I like the sound of that.

-Wong’s aim with all his clients is to get them doing functional training, and by that, he means working on areas of weakness, so you can be better at life.
-His aim with Lawrence was to get her fit enough for the demanding schedule and action scenes in the Hunger Games franchise; another aim for a lot of his star clients is to ensure they look poised on the red carpet and at events.
-This leads me nicely onto the first thing I learned from Wong…
+Another aim for a lot of his star clients is to ensure they look poised on the red carpet and at events.
+This leads me nicely onto the next thing I learned from Wong…

-We do some specific postural work: some Standing V’s and T’s, where I have to get into a squat position with my hands down by my side.
+We do some specific postural work, including some Standing V’s and T’s, where I have to get into a squat position with my hands down by my side.
 For a minute I have to bring my arms up into a V-shape above my head, squeezing the muscles in my back before bringing my arms back down to the start position, repeating until the time is up.
 Then, still in the squat position with glutes squeezed tight (which is now starting to burn), I have to bring my arms out into a T-shape parallel to the ground and back to the start, repeating for 60 seconds.
-These moves are to improve my posture.
-In fact, Wong gets his clients to do these moves a few hours before red carpet events, to remind the muscles in the shoulders and back that they need to stand to attention, rather than slump unattractively.

 Moves that target your posterior chain include rowing, deadlifts, squats, lunges and glute bridges.
 Wong doesn’t focus too much on isolating smaller muscles.
 “I get a lot of women who want to do lots of arm exercises, but I try to explain that you’ll get better results by working your larger muscles and focusing on your posture,” he explains.